vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/3rdparty/ibmmq.md

     **2**: The broker/client will deliver the message exactly once by using a four step handshake.

-    For .NET there are several packages available with [M2MQTT](http://www.eclipse.org/paho/clients/dotnet/) seemingly being the best supported and maintained although it has a few querks.
+    For .NET there are several packages available with [M2MQTT](http://www.eclipse.org/paho/clients/dotnet/) seemingly being the best supported and maintained although it has a few quirks.
 M2MQTT is a nuget package and requires no client to be installed.
 There is a dotnet core version but I have not tested it.

     Topic string length is limited to 65536 bytes (utf-8) and message payload is limited to 268,435,456 bytes as per MQTT spec.